Thư viện chuyên khoa

 • Once or twice daily, rinse your mouth with an alcohol-free, antibacterial mouthwash.

-The target of your dental implants care is to prevent gum inflammation, peri-implantitis, or gingivitis, from multiplying around your dental implants.
-Good dental hygiene is crucial since peri-implantitis is one of the main reasons implants fail.
+The target of your dental implant care is to prevent gum inflammation, peri-implantitis, or gingivitis, from multiplying around your dental implants.
+Good dental implant care is crucial since peri-implantitis is one of the main reasons implants fail.

 Dental Implant Care Kit